 - State Highway 30: SH 30 spans from College station to SH 19 in Huntsville, located between I-45 and US 190 (Phelps Dr).

-State Highway 75: SH 75 passes through the Heart of Huntsville and coexist with Sam Houston Avenue, a main street within the city.
+- State Highway 75: SH 75 passes through the Heart of Huntsville and coincides with Sam Houston Avenue, a main street within the city.

-George Bush Intercontinental Airport (IAH): One of the largest airports in the nation.
+- George Bush Intercontinental Airport (IAH): One of the largest airports in the nation located less than an hour from Huntsville.
 From Interstate 45 take North Beltway 8 to the East and follow the signs.
 From US 59 take North Beltway 8 and travel to the west and follow the signs.